Medicaid Applications: Why It Makes Sense To Use A Lawyer – Begley Report

 Medicaid applications are filed with each county’s Board of Social Services.
 Filings should be made in the county where the benefits will be received, rather than where the beneficiary formerly resided.
 For example, if the applicant lived in Burlington County but entered an ALF or nursing home or is received home care in the home of a relative in Camden County, then the application should be filed in Camden County.
-Applications may be filed in person or by mail and some County Boards of Social Services permit filing by mail.
+Applications may be filed in person , by mail and in some counties online.
 Most counties require an appointment for in-person filings.
 Many County Boards of Social Services have outstation locations.
 The agency must establish outstation locations at each disproportionate share hospital and federally qualified health centers.
 Many County Boards of Social Services have outstations at convenient locations, such as shopping malls.
 Applications taken at these outstations are sent to the central county office for processing.

 WHO MUST FILE?

 While the Medicaid recipient would be the logical person to file, that individual is generally frail or suffering from dementia and is unable to file.
 “Someone acting responsibly for the applicant” is permitted to apply for benefits.
 This usually includes a relative by blood or marriage, an authorized staff member of a public or private welfare agency, a physician or attorney, or an authorized staff member of an institution or facility in which the person is receiving care.